 Your spine is not just a rigid support structure – it also allows you to move in a variety of directions.
 The vertebrae in your spine are connected to each other by joints, which allow your spine to bend and twist.
 This flexibility is what allows you to perform a wide range of movements, such as sitting, standing, walking, and even running.

 4: The Spine Is Important for Good Posture

 Your spine plays a very important role in maintaining good posture.
 When you stand up straight, the natural curve of your spine puts your head and shoulders in alignment over your pelvis.
 This alignment is important for keeping your bones and joints in proper alignment, which can help to prevent pain and injuries.

 Your spine is also important for maintaining balance.
 The vertebrae in your spine are connected to your muscles and ligaments, which help to stabilize your body when you move.
 This stabilizing effect is what allows you to walk and stand without falling over.
 In addition to this, the vertebrae in your spine also house the neurons that are responsible for sending balance information to your brain.

 From protecting your spinal cord to assisting with balance, the spine is one of those essential body parts that we often take for granted.
 Hopefully, this blog post has given you a better understanding of all the amazing things that your spine does for you on a daily basis.
-If you have any concerns about your spine or back health, be sure to visit a physiotherapist today in Bowmanville.
+If you have any concerns about your spine or back health, be sure to visit a professional physiotherapist today in brampton.